hummingbot/hummingbot-site/docs/strategies/index.md

 | [perpetual_market_making](./perpetual-market-making)          | None          | Market-making strategy for perpetual swap markets                                 |
 | [spot_perpetual_arbitrage](./spot-perpetual-arbitrage)        | None          | Exploits price differences between spot and perpetual swap exchanges                      |
 | [twap](./twap)                                                | None          | Places a batch of limit orders over a period of time                                      |

+## Strategy Maintenance

+Strategies may have a maintainer who is responsible for ongoing maintenance: fixing bugs, addressing user issues, and keeping up with Hummingbot codebase updates.
+Specifically, maintainer responsibilities include:

+* Addressing user Github issues and pull requests related to the strategy
+* Keeping the strategy updated for changes to the connector changes for each exchange type supported by the strategy
+* Keeping the strategy's documentation page updated

 ## Contributing Strategies